mrazomej/phd/src/chapter_05/section_03_model.md

   \label{eq:kroff_complete}
 $$

-Since the reported value of $k_o$ is given in units of nM$^{-1}$s$^{-1}$ in order for the units to cancel properly the repressor concentration has to be given in nM rather than absolute count.
+Since the reported value of $k_o$ is given in units of nM$^{-1}$s$^{-1}$ for the units to cancel properly, the repressor concentration must be given in nM rather than absolute count.
 If we consider that the repressor concentration is equal to
 $$
 [R] = \frac{R}{V_{cell}}\cdot \frac{1}{N_A},
 $$